Terms and Conditions for Concordium Wallet for Web#

 You will be notified on developer.concordium.software if we change the terms and conditions.
 We may change the terms and conditions without notice.
 You can read the terms and conditions at developer.concordium.software, from which you can also print, download, or email them.

 If you do not wish to be covered by the new terms and conditions, you must notify us before the new terms and conditions enter into force.
 If you notify us that you do not wish to be covered by the new terms and conditions, we will consider the Concordium Wallet for Web agreement to be terminated from the date on which the new terms and conditions enter into force.
 If we do not hear from you, we will regard it as your acceptance of the changes.

 Intellectual property rights and license#

-Concordium Software retains all right, title, and interest in and to all of Concordium Software’s brands, logos, and trademarks, including, but not limited to, Concordium Wallet for Web, Concordium Desktop Wallet, Concordium Mobile Wallet, Concordium Legacy Wallet, Concordium Wallet for Android, Concordium Client, and variations of the wording of the said brands, logos, and trademarks.
+Concordium Software retains all right, title, and interest in and to all of Concordium Software’s brands, logos, and trademarks, including, but not limited to, Concordium Wallet for Web, Concordium Desktop Wallet, Concordium Mobile Wallet, Concordium Legacy Wallet, Concordium Wallet for Mobile, Concordium Client, and variations of the wording of the said brands, logos, and trademarks.

 Concordium Software’s liability for damages#

 Concordium Software is not liable for damages for late or defective performance of the Concordium Wallet for Web and/or our contractual obligations resulting from error or negligence.

 Even in areas in which stricter liability applies, Concordium Software is not liable for losses arising from